 We’ve built a culture fueled by innovation, collaboration and openness, and established ourselves as the global leader in DNA sequencing and

-US category scientists to understand technologies and applications, manage technical timelines, provide clear and timely communication
+US category scientists to understand technologies and applications, manage technical timelines, provide clear and timely communication, raise issues

 Agricultural and food scientists research ways to improve the efficiency and safety of agricultural establishments and products.